 GrantCraft resources are designed to benefit a global network of funders, including board members, executives, program staff, grants managers, and just about anyone else who works for a foundation.
 The GrantCraft community of registered visitors is more than 50,000 strong and represents a range of people in the social sector, including funders, nonprofit staff, philanthropy network staff, academics, and consultants.
 So, although our content is primarily derived from the wisdom of funders, we’re proud that such a broad spectrum of practitioners finds value in these resources.

 GrantCraft curates guest blog posts from various funders and practitioners.
 Our aim is to promote knowledge sharing to improve practice.
-The views expressed in these blog posts are solely those of the authors and do not represent the views of GrantCraft or Foundation Center.
+The views expressed in these blog posts are solely those of the authors and do not represent the views of GrantCraft or Candid.
 If you’d like to submit an idea through a blog post, please register for free here and click Share Your Wisdom.

 GrantCraft is committed to strengthening its collection of resources and to cultivating an engaged community of global funders.
-GrantCraft’s new chapter will be characterized by closer ties to Foundation Center and increased opportunities for diverse funders to share with and learn from each other’s unique perspectives.
+GrantCraft’s new chapter will be characterized by closer ties to Candid and increased opportunities for diverse funders to share with and learn from each other’s unique perspectives.
 Technology will also play an important role as we leverage innovative tools to promote the development of new content, expanded curation of external resources, and a strengthened community.